FactoriaF5-Asturias/ProjectSomosF5-Backend-Team2-Gijon23_24/README.md

 - AWS_BUCKET_NAME (your S3 bucket name),
 - AWS_SECRET_ACCESS_KEY (your S3 bucket secret access key),
 - STRIPE_SECRET_KEY (your Stripe secret key)
+3. Take a look at the application.properties and change the active profile to whatever you need.
-3. Launch DreamfusionApplication.java
+4. Launch DreamfusionApplication.java
-4. Retry launch attempt if necessary.
+5. Retry launch attempt if necessary.

 ## Enjoy!